 All courtroom proceedings shall be conducted with dignity, decorum, courtesy, and civility.

-All parties and their lawyers must dress appropriately.
-Shorts, tank or halter-tops, undershirts, and caps or hats are forbidden.
-A court proceeding is not a free-for-all where anyone, parties and lawyers alike, can say whatever they want whenever they feel like it.
+- 1.1.
+Dress appropriately Court business is very important.
+Shorts, tank or halter-tops, undershirts, and caps or hats are forbidden. - 1.2.
+Speaking and talking A court proceeding is not a free-for-all where anyone, parties and lawyers alike, can say whatever they want whenever they feel like it.
 A party who is called as a witness must answer only the questions asked and may not volunteer information or make arguments while testifying.

 Interruptions, sarcasm, and insults will not be tolerated.
-Do not start an argument with or threaten anyone.
+DO NOT start an argument with or threaten anyone.